niuware/mui-rte/README.md

 ## Examples

-Check the `examples` directory for details.
+Check the `examples` directory for more details.
 For development, you can run the examples as follows:

 ```
 $ npm run serve